 There is no sharing or critique of your writing, only fast-paced, supportive productivity in the company of other writers.
 It is fun, exciting, and might be the thing to help you finish (or start...) your manuscript.
 These virtual sessions help participants set aside time to write and be with other writers in an informal setting.

-The sessions will be led by a rotating team of hosts including Jen Scheiderman, Amelia Ramsey, Kassia Sing, Genevieve Douglass, and Steve Bice
+The sessions are led by a rotating team of hosts including Jen Scheiderman, Amelia Ramsey, Kassia Sing, Genevieve Douglass, and Steve Bice.

 A Zoom link will be sent one day prior to each session to the email you registered with.
 Please watch for this email.
 Signing up does not mean you have to commit to all the sessions.

 Weave willow bark in a pattern that produces a triple layer incorporating plaiting and twining in this online class.